People | Faculty

 Center for Bioethics and Health Law

 Dr. Parker’s recent research has focused on the ethical management of incidental findings and return of research results, privacy protection, pharmacogenomic research and genetic enhancement.
 She has sustained interest in employing feminist approaches to bioethical issues and in the critical analysis of bioethics as a social practice and field of inquiry.
-She has provided research ethics training in Kolkata and New Delhi, India through two training programs of the Fogarty International Center of the NIH.
+She is a co-investigator for an international research ethics training program focused on China and sponsored by the Fogarty International Center of the NIH.
+She has provided research ethics training in Kolkata and New Delhi, India through two other Fogarty-sponsored training programs.
 In 2012, she was appointed to the Genomics and Society Working Group of the National Advisory Council for Human Genome Research for the NHGRI, where she has served on the study section of the ELSI Program (the Ethical, Legal, and Social Implications Program) and on two national working groups examining the management of incidental findings and research results, as well as on the Expert Scientific Panel of the Electronic Medical Records and Genomics (eMERGE) Network.

-Dr. Parker collaborates with investigators across the University and the country on both empirical studies and theoretical analyses.
-With colleagues in the Department of Psychiatry, Dr. Parker was involved in a community-based project to develop research infrastructure to investigate the care of elderly living with depression and other severe mood disorders.
+Dr. Parker collaborates with investigators across the University, as well as nationally and internationally, on both empirical studies and theoretical and policy analyses.
 With Carnegie Mellon colleagues, she offered guidance regarding discovery and management of incidental findings in the use of DNA to identify human remains following natural disasters and armed conflict.
-She serves as a co-investigator and ethics consultant on studies employing whole exome and whole genome sequencing in different patient populations.
-With local and national colleagues, she is analyzing changes in young women’s sense of self and social identity following receipt of positive breast cancer genetic test results, exploring the clinical and cultural meaning of ‘reproductive significance’, and assessing the long-term challenges of developments in regenerative medicine and in fertility preservation.
+With colleagues in the Department of Psychiatry, Dr. Parker was involved in a community-based project to investigate the care of elderly living with depression and other severe mood disorders.
+She serves as a co-investigator and ethics consultant on studies involving biobanking and whole exome/genome sequencing in different patient populations.
 With colleagues in India, she is investigating differing conceptions of privacy and analyzing the appropriateness of privacy protection requirements utilized in the US and by the NIH when applied in Indian research and patient care contexts.

 BA – Philosophy, Hillsdale College (1984)